larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 The capital-D Dominance-based culture of these Orcs is more than just how their hierarchical society gets structured, it is a way of life that comes more naturally than breathing.
 With this consideration, some other races may be confused at how Orc society has become matriarchal until one stops to consider that the needs and urges that feed into this culture are present within Orcs even as children, and who would they most likely challenge but their own caretakers?

-The basis of this culture does not hinge much on codes of honor or only fighting “the right way.”
-To most Orcs, the way to establish Dominance is to do whatever it takes to still be standing and if that involves trickery and cunning, then that is exactly how they’ll accomplish it.
+The basis of this culture does not hinge much on codes of honor or only fighting "the right way."
+To most Orcs, the way to establish Dominance is to do whatever it takes to still be standing and if that involves trickery and cunning, then that is exactly how they'll accomplish it.
 After all, they learned all about the value of outsmarting their opponents from the Goblins they once subjugated.
 But, Orcs do not exactly pride themselves on being smarter than their opponent, just being strong enough to make their opponent dumber by way of repeated blows to the head.

 **Racial Abilities**:

 *Rub Dirt In It*: _Orcs are strong and their beliefs are as strong, if not stronger.
-In fact, an Orc’s faith in their own toughness and ability allows them the firm certainty that cramming a wound full of dirt is a sure way to heal it – but only small wounds, and only sometimes._  Once per rest, an Orc may restore a dying character to 1 Health Point/Body.
+In fact, an Orc's faith in their own toughness and ability allows them the firm certainty that cramming a wound full of dirt is a sure way to heal it – but only small wounds, and only sometimes._  Once per rest, an Orc may restore a dying character to 1 Health Point/Body.

-*Last Stand*: _Like an Orc’s faith in dirt’s ability to heal, an Orc has an even truer faith in themselves to outlast even the limits of their bodies._  Once per day, an Orc may take their last stand and become immune to everything for 10 seconds.
+*Last Stand*: _Like an Orc's faith in dirt's ability to heal, an Orc has an even truer faith in themselves to outlast even the limits of their bodies._  Once per day, an Orc may take their last stand and become immune to everything for 10 seconds.
 After use, the Orc falls over dead and requires a Life/Revivify spell.

 **Makeup Suggestions and Guidelines**:  Protruding lower teeth should be physically represented in addition to a green complexion.